AlCpwnd/RDM/ReadMe.md

 ### ItGlue entry creation

 #### Within each vault
-Create an ItGlue entry within each existing vault.
+Creates a copy of an existing ItGlue entry into each vault.
 [ItGlueEntry.ps1](/scripts/ItGlueEntry_Vaults.ps1)

 ```ps